bcnmy/docs/docs/Modules/overview.md

 custom_edit_url: https://github.com/bcnmy/docs/blob/master/docs/Modules/overview.md
 ---
 # Overview

-Modular smart accounts (MSA) move functionality to external contracts called `modules` to increase the speed of feature development.
-MSA offer more flexibility than 'static' accounts.
+Modular smart accounts (MSA) offer more flexibility than 'static' accounts.
 Static accounts often need a developer for changes and involve complex proxy upgrades.
-In contrast, Modular Smart Accounts lets users install or uninstall modules, avoiding the need for redeployment.
+In contrast, with MSA the functionalities are moved to external contracts called `modules` to increase the speed of feature development.
+MSA lets users install or uninstall these modules, avoiding the need for entire account redeployment.

 Biconomy MSA (Modular Smart Account) has two types of modules: